Penn State vs. Michigan NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Penn State and its opponents have combined to put up more than 48 points in four of nine games this season.
+- Penn State and its opponents have combined to score more than 48.5 points in three of nine games this season.

-- The 32.7 combined points per game that these two squads have allowed this season are 15.3 fewer than the 48 total in this contest.
+- This contest's over/under is 15.8 points above the 32.7 these two squads combine to allow per game this season.

-- The average total in Nittany Lions games this season is 52.4, 4.4 points above Saturday's total of 48.
+- The Nittany Lions and their opponents have scored an average of 52.4 points per game in 2021, 3.9 more than Saturday's total.

-- In 2021, games involving the Wolverines have averaged a total of 51.7 points, 3.7 more than the set total in this contest.
+- In 2021, games involving the Wolverines have averaged a total of 51.7 points, 3.2 more than the set over/under in this contest.

 Penn State Stats and Trends

-- Penn State's games this year have hit the over on only two of nine set point totals (22.2%).
+- Penn State's games this year have hit the over two times in nine opportunities (22.2%).

-- Penn State is 5-3 against the spread and 5-3 overall this season when the team puts up more than 16 points.
+- When Penn State records more than 16.0 points, it is 5-3 against the spread and 5-3 overall.

-- The Nittany Lions average 385.2 yards per game, 87.1 more yards than the 298.1 the Wolverines give up per matchup.
+- The Nittany Lions collect 385.2 yards per game, 87.1 more yards than the 298.1 the Wolverines allow per matchup.

-- When Penn State churns out over 298.1 yards, the team is 5-1 against the spread and 5-1 overall.
+- When Penn State piles up more than 298.1 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Nittany Lions have 10 giveaways this season, while the Wolverines have 13 takeaways .
+- This year, the Nittany Lions have 10 turnovers, three fewer than the Wolverines have takeaways (13).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.